 Unfortunate Implications: They might have captured the flavor of old-fashioned adventure stories a little too well.
 You have a cowardly, greedy Jewish character in the first movie; a cowardly, comic relief black character in the second; a lot of disposable native Mooks... not to mention the evil, undead pygmys.
 It's even more unfortunate when you consider the fact that Evy and Jonathan's mother is stated to be Egyptian.
 They could have cast biracial actors in those roles, but instead only cast POC in villainous or supporting roles.

 While Beni might be of Jewish descent, according to his backstory he was run out of Hungary for robbing synagoges and other places of worship, showing that while he's a petty thief, he's clearly not religious.
 Also, the Egyptian curator and the Medjai are shown to all be of Egyptian descent and frequently serve as Big Damn Heroes.
 Likewise, there are just as many villainous characters who happen to be white.

-Visual Effects of Awesome - The first two films feature some great special effects work.
-The third however, to a much lesser degree due to moments of fairly jarring Special Effects Failurenote it's worth noting that Digital Domain and Rhythm And Hues were used instead of ILM; and with the exception of a few scenes, the latter turning out bad results, specifically Jet Li's character transforming into King Ghidorah as well as his character beheading someone earlier in the movie.
+Visual Effects of Awesome: The first two films feature some great special effects work, all aspects considered.
+The third however, to a much lesser degree due to moments of fairly jarring Special Effects Failurenote it's worth noting that Digital Domain (usually quite good) and Rhythm & Hues were used instead of ILM; and with the exception of a few scenes, the latter turning out bad results, specifically Jet Li's character transforming into King Ghidorah as well as his character beheading someone earlier in the movie.